justpractical/SpiritLevel/index.md

 ### Another Just Practical App

 The Spirit level is designed to allow users to easily find level.
-The integrated audio alerts system allows you to find level without needing to be able to see the scree.
+The integrated audio alerts system allows operation without needing to be able to see the screen.
 The frequency of beeps increases as you approach your target angle until you are within your chosen tollerance.
 The pitch indicates the direction you need to move to reach your desired angle.

 ### Key Benefits
 - Measure to any angle not just level